jag1g13/pycgtool/README.md

 ## Install

-PyCGTOOL requires Python 3.6 or higher and may be installed using pip:
+PyCGTOOL requires Python 3.6 or higher and may be installed using `pip`:
 ```
 pip install pycgtool
 ```

+Alternatively, you may download a pre-packaged version for your operating system from the [releases page](https://github.com/jag1g13/pycgtool/releases) on GitHub.
+These pre-packaged versions include all dependencies and should be suitable in cases where you cannot install packages with `pip`.
+**Warning**: This installation method is not extensively tested - installing via `pip` should be prefered in most cases.

 ### MDTraj on macOS